-When people can’t get the pain medication they need through their normal distribution channels, there are other alternatives which may help remedy their pain.
+Pain management.
+When people can’t get the pain medication they need through their normal distribution channels, there are other alternatives that may help remedy their pain.

 It all starts with your body.
 A healthy weight, and losing weight if necessary is a good start to eliminate many pain associated ailments.
 It may not be easy, but it works.

 Again – a healthy body.
 Exercise programs should include both aerobic exercise like walking, swimming, or biking, as well as strengthening exercises.

 Found in curry powder and in yellow mustard, may be the best herbal remedy.
 A component, curcumin, eases inflammatory conditions like rheumatoid arthritis and psoriasis.
 Some people take it in capsules, while others incorporate it into their food.
 The following doses have been studied in scientific research: 500 mg of turmeric twice to four times daily for osteoarthritis and rheumatoid arthritis (WebMD).

 Chile peppers.
 An active component of chile pepper, capsaicin temporarily desensitizes pain-prone skin nerve receptors called C-fibers.
 It also is available as a dietary supplement or capsaicin cream-ointment used on the skin (topical use) to help relieve pain.

 Digested fish oil breaks down into hormone-like chemicals called prostaglandins, which reduce inflammation.
 Available from eating fatty fish, or from over-the-counter capsules.

 D deficiency is linked to a host of chronic illnesses, including chronic pain.
 So many Americans have low vitamin D levels because we spend most of our time indoors.
 Getting at least five or 10 minutes of sun exposure two or three times a week is a great way to get vitamin D for free, otherwise tablets or capsules.